MaterializeInc/materialize/doc/user/content/transform-data/idiomatic-materialize-sql/lead.md

 ---
 title: "Lead over"
-description: "Use idiomatic Materialize SQL to access the next row's value (lead) when ordered by a field that advances in regular intervals."
+description: "Use idiomatic Materialize SQL to access the next row's value (lead) when ordered by a field that advances in a regular pattern, such as in regular intervals."
 menu:
   main:
     parent: idiomatic-materialize-sql